magnate3/raspberry-pi-os-qemu/docs/ssh-proxy.md

 <!--- Using your CS credentials (not the UVA ones).
 See [wiki page](https://www.cs.virginia.edu/wiki/doku.php?id=compute_resources).
 Contact felixlin@ if you do not have CS credentials.  --->

-Use the credentials that we share with you.

 These servers are behind the campus firewall.
-You need to first SSH to **portal.cs.virginia.edu**, and from there SSH over to the CS servers, e.g. labsrv06.
+You need to first SSH to **portal.cs.virginia.edu**, and from there SSH over to the course servers, e.g. labsrv06.
 This is described [here](https://www.cs.virginia.edu/wiki/doku.php?id=linux_ssh_access).

+**WARNING:** portal is managed by the UVA IT.
+You use your existing computing ID & password.
+The course server is managed by cs4414 staff.
+Use the credentials that we share with you.

 ![](images/servers.png)
+*Figure above: your local machine, the portal, and the server.
+Texts on the bottom: key files and their purpose.*

 ## Terminal over SSH